13 Clustering for Insight: Segmenting Data Without Labels

 geom_vline(xintercept = 4, linetype = 2, color = "gray")

-As shown in Figure 13.8, the WCSS drops sharply for small values of \(k\), but levels off after \(k = 4\).
-This suggests that four clusters may offer a reasonable balance between model complexity and within-cluster cohesion.
+As shown in Figure 13.8, the WCSS decreases rapidly for small values of \(k\) and begins to level off around \(k = 4\).
+This pattern suggests that four clusters provide a reasonable trade-off between model simplicity and within-cluster cohesion for this dataset.
+As with all clustering heuristics, this choice should be interpreted in light of domain knowledge and the substantive meaning of the resulting clusters.

 13.4.4 Performing K-means Clustering

 With the number of clusters selected, we now apply the K-means algorithm to segment the cereals into four groups.
-We use the kmeans() function from base R, which does not require any additional packages.
-Its key arguments include the input data (x), the number of clusters (centers), and optional parameters such as the number of random starts (nstart), which helps avoid poor local optima.
+We use the kmeans() function from base R, which implements the standard K-means procedure without requiring additional packages.
+Key arguments include the input data (x), the number of clusters (centers), and the number of random initializations (nstart), which helps reduce the risk of converging to a suboptimal solution.

 set.seed(3) # Ensure reproducibility

-To check how the observations are distributed across the clusters:
+To examine how cereals are distributed across the clusters, we inspect the cluster sizes:

 cereal_kmeans$size